jbush001/NyuziProcessor/software/render-object/README.md

-# Operation

 This is a simple 3D rendering engine.
 There are currently a few hard-coded objects (torus, cube, and teapot) which can be selected by changing #defines at the top of main.cpp.

+Most of the engine is defined in software/librender.
 There are a few phases to the rendering pipeline.
 At the end of each phase, threads will  wait until all other threads are finished.
 The pipeline is structured as follows:

 ### Geometry Phase
-- The vertex shader is run on sets of input vertex attributes.
+The vertex shader is run on sets of input vertex attributes.
 It produces an array of output vertex parameters.
 Vertices are divided between threads, each of which processes 16 at a time (one vertex per vector lane).
 There are up to 64 vertices in progress simultaneously per core (16 vertices times four threads).

-### Setup Phase
+### Triangle Setup Phase
 - Backface cull triangles that are facing away from the camera
 - Convert from screen space to raster coordinates.